ryanmkeith1998/Quiz-Moment/README.txt

     but you really want your friends to think you are Sourdough.
 You keep taking the quiz until you get the result you want and then you screenshot it and show everyone.
 Well on my website, the first result is forever stored and showed off on your profile, so anyone wishing to fact check you need simply to check your account for themselves.

-Directions for use:
-    If you ever have any issues while creating a quiz, just refresh the page and try again.
-    This should fix just about any issue you'll have.
-If you continue to have this issue, try emailing me at:

-        ryanmkeith1998@gmail.com

-    and I will see what I can do to help you.